giannarusca/Project-1/README.md

   The text files used are: __subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt,__ and __features.txt__.
   We downloaded these files to the desktop of the computer.
 It is important to know where the files are saved because this will alter the   file path used in line 11.

-### These files were importe into R using this code:
+### These files were imported into R using this code:
  ```{r}
   filename <- read.table("~/Desktop/filename.txt")
 ```